COMMON CAUSES OF COLLARBONE FRACTURES

 The collarbone (clavicle) lies between the shoulder blade (scapula) and the rib cage (sternum) which connects the arm to the body.

 Most collarbone fractures occur from a hard hit to the shoulder.
 A fall on an outstretched arm may also cause a fracture to the clavicle.
 Sometimes during birth, a baby’s collarbone can fracture as a result of passing through the birth canal.

-A sling or a figure eight wrap is recommended to support the arm in a healing position and relieve pain.
-Your physician may suggest pain medication such as acetaminophen.
+Physicians recommend using a sling or a figure eight wrap to support the arm in a healing position and relieve pain.
+Your physician may also suggest pain medication such as acetaminophen.

 Depending of the severity of the fracture, pins, plates and screws can be surgically implanted to hold the bone in place.
-Some pain is common after surgery as it is part of the healing process.
+Further, some pain is common after surgery as it is part of the healing process.
 Medication for short term pain relief is usually prescribed.

-Physical therapy will usually start with gentle exercise that will gradually incorporate strengthening.
-It will be a slow process, but in order to return to the activities you enjoy it is very important to follow a physical therapy plan.
+Physical therapy will usually start with gentle exercise.
+It will then gradually incorporate strengthening.
+It will be a slow process, but in order to return to the activities you enjoy, it is very important to follow a physical therapy plan.